How To Mix Songs Together - With DJ.Studio

 The term 'mixing music' has two meanings:

-2. A mixdown - a stage in the production process where the individual tracks and elements of a song are balanced.
+A Mixdown - The stage in the production process where the individual tracks and elements of a song are balanced, usually when creating your own music, sometimes when looking at an entire album.
 This type of 'audio mixing' is usually performed by a professional mix engineer.

 If you are looking to start mixing music in the style of mix engineers and music producers, this article won't be what you are looking for.